 This proposal is consistent with the Napa County General Plan 2008.
-The subject parcel is located on land designated Agriculture, Watershed and Open Space (AWOS) on the County's adopted General Plan Land Use Map.
-This project is comprised of an agricultural processing facility (winery), along with wine storage, bottling, and other WDO-compliant accessory uses as outlined in and limited by the approved project scope.
+The subject parcel is located on land designated Agriculture, Watershed & Open Space (AWOS) on the County's adopted General Plan Land Use Map.
+This proposal is for an agricultural processing facility (winery), along with other modifications to an existing WDO-compliant accessory uses as outlined in and limited by the approved project scope.
 (See Exhibit 'B', Conditions of Approval.)
 These uses fall within the County's definition of agriculture and thereby preserve the use of agriculturally designated land for current and future agricultural purposes.